-If a seaside hunt is what you’re after, taking the kids tidepooling is an easy way to get it, even during cooler weather.
+If a seaside hunt is what you’re after, exploring nearby tide pools is the way to find it, even during the winter months.
 Your budding marine biologists can peek under rocks and sift through the sand to find sea stars, crabs and anemones in their natural environment.
 So grab your bucket, rain boots and rain suit, it’s time to play detective, ocean-style!

-Editor’s note: Please remember to recreate responsibly when you visit these beaches by following social distancing guidelines, group size guidelines and wearing masks when needed.
+Editor’s note: Please remember to recreate responsibly when you visit these beaches by following social distancing and group size guidelines and wearing masks when needed.
 Stay healthy, have fun!

 Know Before You Go: Be sure to check the tide charts before you head out.
 The best time to go tide pooling is during a low tide with a negative number.
 In Seattle, any time of the year is good, as long as the tide is low enough.
 Psst...winter months tend to get lower low tides and the beaches are less crowded, but air temps can be chilly, so be sure to bundle up.